knl5/cbd-app23/README.md

-# my_CBDapp
+# Marijane CBD App

 School project to validate my degree.
 Creation of a mobile application with Flutter and Firebase.
 This an app to inform but above all generalize, popularized CBD (cannabidiol) and its consumption.

 # Features
-* Firebase Authentication with FirebaseUI
+* Firebase Authentication with FlutterFire
+* Get the data form an API (RapidApi)
+* Checkout with Stripe API (flutter_stripe)
+* Native fonctionnality : Take a picture with the phone or choose one in the phone's library
+* Store data with firebase_storage and cloud_firestore

 ## Getting Started
 **Note:** Make sure your Flutter environment is [setup](https://flutter.io/getting-started/).